We're here to help you with your gardening tool needs.

 Want to know more about the company history?

-Red Pig Garden Tools started off with Bob and Rita Denman in Orange, California in the late 1980s as a retail nursery specializing in organic fertilizers, hard to find products, and forged garden tools.
-Over time, Bob saw good forged garden and agricultural tools becoming less and less available, and so he located a local blacksmith and worked with him on the design of the first small line of hand forged tools Red Pig Garden Tools.
+Red Pig Garden Tools started off with Bob and Rita Denman in Orange, California in the late 1980s as a retail nursery specializing in organic fertilizers, hard to find products and forged garden tools.
+Over time, Bob saw good forged garden and agricultural tools becoming less and less available, and so he located a local blacksmith and worked with him on the design of the first small line of hand-forged tools.
 The blacksmith made the tool forgings to Bob's designs, and Bob finished and handled them.

 A few more years passed, and the blacksmith Bob relied on told him, "You better learn to make these tools yourself pretty soon."
 And he began to teach Bob - who at the time was in his 50s - both the processes behind making the forgings and his wide knowledge of blacksmithing.
 As Bob's blacksmithing skills developed, he was able to begin expanding the number and variety of tools available from Red Pig Garden Tools.